GuardianUI/documentation/platform/guardian-test/overview/key-benefits.md

 ## Simple Chain State Mocking

 The framework can mock gas token balances (ETH or MATIC), ERC20 balances, or ERC20 allowances extremely easily with just a single line command.
-It can also mock the storage of any contract albeit with slightly more difficult UX as the developer needs to know the encoded slot to which to set the storage.
+It can also mock the storage of any contract (albeit with a slightly more difficult UX as the developer needs to know the encoded slot to which to set the storage).

-### Chain Interaction Validation
+## Chain Interaction Validation

-Developers can validate a button click in their frontend triggers an interaction with the correct contract or grants ERC20 approvals to the correct contract.
+Developers can validate that a button click in their frontend triggers an interaction with the correct contract or grants ERC20 approvals to the correct contract.
+This is important to check whether the contract on the live frontend has not been changed.

-### Flexibility
+## Flexibility

 Alongside all of the above, the framework can be used to do anything [Playwright](https://github.com/microsoft/playwright) would do normally, including validating the navigability of a site, the copy/layout of a site, or even intercept and mock network requests.